by Katie Barnett, Partner, Energy Transition – Deals, PwC Australia

-The $300/MWh increase was deemed necessary to improve NEM reliability and cost outcomes for consumers as the revised APC is likely to reduce the compensation costs payable to directed generators in future administered price periods.
-While the June 22 ‘coal (not gas) crisis’ is over, demonstrable pressure will remain in the Australian power market while the war in Ukraine continues, global gas prices remain elevated, and the aging coal and gas fleet continues to be marred by operational issues.
+Having determined the rule change to be urgent, the AEMC is currently expected to release a final determination on the APC rule change request by the end of September.
+While the June ‘coal (not gas) crisis’ is over, demonstrable pressure will remain in the Australian power market while the war in Ukraine continues and the ageing coal and gas fleet continues to be marred by operational issues.

-In early September 2022, the passing of the Federal Climate Change Bill through the Senate enshrined in law national commitments to achieve net zero by 2050 and a 43 per cent emissions reduction (on 2005 levels) by 2030, marking the first successful passage in a decade of Australian climate change legislation.
+In early August, the passing of the Climate Change Bill through the Federal House of Representatives marked a momentous step toward enshrining in law national commitments to net zero by 2050 and 43 per cent emissions reduction by 2030.

-In mid-August 2022, we saw Federal and State Energy ministers meet at the Energy Ministers Meeting (EMM)1 and agree on re-incorporating environmental and emissions reduction considerations into the National Electricity Objective (NEO), critical to the National Electricity Law.
+In mid-August, we saw Federal and State Energy ministers meet at the Energy Ministers Meeting (EMM) and agree on re-incorporating environmental and emissions reduction considerations into the National Electricity Objective (NEO).

-Once enacted, this landmark change will see electricity regulatory decisions, investments and rule-making decisions appraise climate impacts when the AEMC considers electricity rule changes and power infrastructure investments.
-This will remove the sometimes perverse outcomes under the current NEO and enable further decarbonisation momentum for power markets.
+Once enacted, this landmark change will see electricity regulatory decisions, investments and rule-making decisions appraise climate impacts when the AEMC considers electricity rule changes and power infrastructure investments – removing the sometimes perverse outcomes under the current NEO and enabling further decarbonisation momentum for power markets.

-The economy-wide consultation works to a tight deadline; submissions were due by the end of September, (a response from Climate Change and Energy Minister, Chris Bowen, is expected early December 2022) with a more detailed design released for feedback in late December.
+The economy-wide consultation works to a tight deadline: submissions are due by the end of September, with a more detailed design released for feedback in December.
 The current aim is for the reforms to be legislated by March 2023 and come into effect from 1 July.

 Changes signal opportunity for energy infrastructure investors and developers